netcredbrasil/docs/README.md

+**WARNING: This documentation is early access and is under active development.**
 ## ![NETCRED LOGO](https://netcredbrasil.com.br/wp-content/uploads/2017/01/NETCRED-Meios-de-pagamento.png)

 [*Netcred*](https://netcredbrasil.com.br/) is a Brazillian company focused on the Payment service segment for the Industry and Retail sector.